Catherine Fournier (Canadian politician)

-She was previously member of the National Assembly of Quebec, having been elected in a by-election on December 5, 2016.
+She was previously member of the National Assembly of Quebec, having been elected in a by-election on December 5, 2016 at the age of 24.
 She represented the electoral district of Marie-Victorin.
 Fournier was the youngest member of the National Assembly, and the youngest woman ever elected to that body.

 Originally elected as a member of the Parti Québécois, Fournier won a full term in 2018 even amid the PQ's meltdown in Greater Montreal; she was the only surviving PQ member from the metro area.
 However, she quit the PQ on March 11, 2019 to sit as an independent MNA.
 She believed the party had lost its way ideologically, though she still considers herself a committed sovereigntist.

 Before her election to the National Assembly, Fournier ran for the Bloc Québécois in the 2015 federal election in the riding of Montarville, finishing second.
-She also briefly served as the party's vice-president.
+After her defeat, she was named as the party's vice-president.
+A few weeks later, Fournier left the Bloc Québécois position to join Parti Québécois as a political attaché of PQ leader Pierre Karl Péladeau.